-IT IS ABOUT SOURDOUGH
+IT IS ALL ABOUT SOURDOUGH & MORE

 The sourdough club is both the supporting course for the classes at The Sourdough School and is now available as an online course in its own right.

-With over 70 detailed video’s and tutorials that bring all the knowledge that you learn here right back into your kitchen, so you can continue to learn as you begin your journey into mastering the art of making sourdough.
+With over 70 detailed videos and tutorials that bring all the knowledge that you learn here right back into your kitchen, so you can continue to learn as you begin your journey into mastering the art of making sourdough.

 The club began in 2009 as part of the continued support and development for our students who attended the sourdough diplomas and workshops here at the school.
 We realised even a whole week of baking really wasn’t enough to really teach people to fully master sourdough.
 Once you have learned the basics you’ve only just begun to learn.
-It takes practice and support to master sourdough, and so the club was formed as a virtual community of knowledge, recipes, tips, techniques and support, with ongoing recipes that kept our students inspired to keep baking beautiful bread that nourishes.
+It takes practice and support to master sourdough, and so the club was formed as a virtual community of knowledge, recipes, tips, techniques, and support, with ongoing recipes that kept our students inspired to keep baking beautiful bread that nourishes.

 Our classes at the Sourdough school